-5 Steps to Raising Your Rates in Family Childcare
+5 Steps to Raising Rates in Family Childcare

-Are you afraid to raise your rates in family childcare, but need to make more money to make ends meet?
+Are you afraid of raising rates in family childcare, but need to make more money to make ends meet?
 What are you afraid of?
-Do you think your parents will be mad at you?
-Do you think they won’t like you anymore?
-Are you worried your services aren’t worth it?
+Do you think your daycare parents will be mad at you?
+Are you worried your childcare services aren’t worth it?
 Do you think your clients will all quit?

 It’s understandable to be reluctant to raise your rates, especially if you haven’t done it before.
 This is a business, not a hobby.
 You do it for an income.
 You work hard every day and you deserve a living wage for that work.

-Do you hate to raise your rates in family childcare because you want to help low income families?
+Do you hate to raise your rates in family childcare because you have low-income families?
 Do you hesitate because you think they can’t afford it?
 Of course, it’s your business and it’s totally up to you, but if you give price breaks to families, you are really making their budget more important than yours.
 We, as caretakers, tend to do this, but their family is not more important than yours, are they?

 I know you want to help everyone.
 You’re a caregiver.
 I know you have a soft heart.
 That’s how you love your babies so much.
 I do too, but I also need to pay my bills so I won’t be stressed to the max with cut off notices.
 I need to buy the kids quality food and activity supplies.
 I NEED to have a house and a decent car to drive.
 I need to support my family too.
 So you do!